-“I regard it as a criminal waste of time to go through the slow and painful ordeal of ascertaining things for one's self if these same things have already been ascertained and made available by others.”
+“I regard it as a criminal waste of time to go through the slow and painful ordeal of ascertaining things for one’s self if these same things have already been ascertained and made available by others.”— Thomas Edison

-- Napoleon deciding to invade Russia (and Hitler doing it again 130 years later)
+- Napoleon decided to invade Russia (and Hitler did it again 130 years later)

 - An editor deciding to publish O.J Simpson’s If I Did It